Keet Seel Hike

 Before descending the last slope into the narrow valley, we looked nervously up to the cliffs towering overhead.
 We stashed two quarts of water each under a straggly piñon tree.
 We would retrieve them during the return trip.
 No one else was in sight although four other hikers had signed up for an overnight trip.
 We appeared to be the first group on the trail.
 That, at least, meant someone might find our bodies.

 The trail descends to Laguna Creek, where white posts guide hikers from the main canyon into the tributary canyon leading to the Keet Seel ruins.
 During an orientation, a ranger had told us that the primitive trail crossed the stream several times in the next six miles.
 After a few crossings, Theresa and I decided to keep our boots dry and our feet cool by changing into hiking sandals.
 Bad idea.
 Every time we crossed, we winced at every step as we waded through green, brackish pockets of still water and squishy green-black mud, a product of cattle which wander through the canyon and drink at the stream.
-It’s no wonder that humans don’t drink the water.
+Needless to say, humans should not drink the water.

 Occasionally, the trail left the stream and lead through sandy beaches where tall fields of bee weed bloomed.
 The bee weed reached up to our chests and the lavender-tipped flowers added a splash of color.
 We quickly discovered how the plant got its name.
 Hundreds of buzzing bees dogged our progress.
 Overhead, a flock of gray flycatchers swooped in fearless aerial displays, wings cutting the brilliant blue sky with quick strokes.
 Caught up watching the flycatchers’ antics, I failed to notice an inquisitive bee until it nearly landed on the button of my shirt.
 I fled, like a bee weed with legs, the bee in hot pursuit.
 I dropped my pack and tried to outrun the bee until I realized my shirt was the same color as the bee weed.
 I quickly stripped it off and flung it to the ground.
 The bee happily investigated the buttons for a few moments.
 It decided Theresa’s buttons had more potential, and it offered me the comfort of seeing her strip down as well.
 We decided to avoid the bee weed and stick to the stream bed.
 Better stuck than stung.